KFO's

 old movies, onThe

 Early Show.
-According to
+According to ARB, it

-ARB, it regularly beats KFO,
+regularly beats KFO,

 and Captain Video

-to do so.
-But KFO
+also begins to do so.
+But KFO remains more

-remains more popular than The Eva
+popular than The Eva

 Gabor Show and Candid Camera.